Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks

-With the rapid increase in available data and computational power, machine learning has become an essential tool both in science and engineering.
-To obtain an accurate model, we have to adjust randomly initialized parameters $q$ such that it minimizes the loss function $f(X;q)$ a measure of discrepancy between the model's predictions from input data $X$ and the provided truth.
-Learning rules specify how we iteratively update these parameters based on their recent trajectory and local geometry of the non-convex loss landscape.
-We can represent the repeated updates of the millions of parameters during learning as discrete movements of a point in high-dimensional parameter space.
-The data and model architecture together shape the static loss landscape, and the learning rules govern the trajectory of the parameters $q(t)$ during training.
-To make the learning dynamics more efficient and stable, researchers and practitioners are actively looking for improved model architectures and learning rules.
-However, current attempts rely on trial and error based heuristic search, and a better understanding of the learning dynamics is essential in the principled exploration of the vast design space.
+With the rapid increase in available data and computational power, artificial neural networks have become an essential tool both in science and engineering.
+To obtain an accurate model, one has to overcome the challenge of tuning millions of randomly initialized parameters $q \in \mathbb{R}^N$ to minimize the loss function $f(q) \in \mathbb{R}$, a measure of the discrepancy between the model's predictions from the input data and the provided truth.
+In minimizing the loss, the learning rule specifies how to iteratively update these parameters based on the recent trajectory and the local geometry of the non-convex loss landscape.
+We can represent the repeated updates of the millions of parameters during learning as discrete movements of a point in high-dimensional parameter space (Fig.~\ref{fig:learning_physics}a).
+The architecture shapes the static loss landscape and the learning rule governs the motion of the model through parameter space during training.
+However, it is the complex interaction of the architecture and learning rule which determines the final state of the trained model.
+Inspired by tools and ideas from classical mechanics (Fig.~\ref{fig:learning_physics}b), we develop a theoretical framework which unifies the effects of the architecture and learning rule on the \emph{geometry of the learning dynamics}.

-\textbf{Symmetries in the data.} A central design principle of data-efficient model architectures is the introduction of invariance and equivariance properties to the loss function $f(X;q)$.
-In convolutional neural networks \cite{fukushima1980neocognitron}, spatially translated pairs of filters share weights reflecting the fact that the category of an object is invariant under the spatial translation of an object's position.
-This removes unnecessary degrees of freedom from the optimization problem, making the architecture more data-efficient.
-Recent works have extended this design principle to more general symmetries \cite{cohen2018general, bronstein2021geometric} such as rotation symmetries \cite{cohen2016group}, spherical symmetries \cite{cohen2018spherical}, and gauge symmetries \cite{cohen2019gauge} inherent in data from the physical world.